danielapistol/To-Do-App/to-do-app/README.md

 -Delete task

 Still to add:

--Calendar, tasks added per day
+Calendar, tasks added per day

-- Multi user to do app
+Multi user to do app